 The Damnoen Saduak floating market in Bangkok and the Maeklong Railway Market (or the Bangkok Train Market) are two of my most favorite attractions in Bangkok!
-Forget the super crowded famous temples in the city, the floating market and train market are absolutely stunning, and here’s why you should visit them:
+Forget the super crowded famous temples in the city, the floating market and train market in Bangkok are absolutely stunning, and here’s why you should visit them:

 1. They’re Free!